ahlsunnah/arabic-expressions/readme.txt

 = Manual Installation =

-1. Upload the `arabic-symbols` directory to the `/wp-content/plugins/` directory
+1. Upload the `arabic-expressions` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 = Composer Installation =

 If you are using composer as a package manager you can install using :

-1. `composer require ahlsunnah/arabic-symbols`
+1. `composer require ahlsunnah/arabic-expressions`
-1. Activate the plugin through the 'Plugins' menu in WordPress or if you are using **wp-cli** : `wp plugin activate arabic-symbols`
+1. Activate the plugin through the 'Plugins' menu in WordPress or if you are using **wp-cli** : `wp plugin activate arabic-expressions`

 == Frequently Asked Questions ==

-= Arabic Symbols don't parse the keywords in some place my Theme/Plugin =
+= Arabic Expressions don't parse the keywords in some place my Theme/Plugin =

-Arabic Symbols are supported in most places where user defined text is displayed.
-However, there may be places in a plugin or theme that are not supported by Arabic Symbols.
+Arabic Expressions are supported in most places where user defined text is displayed.
+However, there may be places in a plugin or theme that are not supported by Arabic Expressions.

-In these cases, just apply the filter `arabic_symbols_replace` to the text that should display Arabic Symbols.
+In these cases, just apply the filter `arabic_expressions_replace` to the text that should display Arabic Expressions.

 For example, you would change the following PHP code: